Smoked chili is loaded with shreds of smoked beef swimming in a boldly seasoned sauce loaded with roasted peppers, onions, and beans.

-Smoked chili is distinctly different than a classic homemade chili in that rather than using coarsely ground beef, you are using a roast that is smoked and slowly cooked until it is tender and easily shreds with a fork.
+This smoked beef chili is distinctly different than a classic homemade chili in that rather than using lean ground beef, you are using a beef roast that is smoked and slowly cooked until it is tender and easily shreds with a fork.

 I also double down on the smokiness in this recipe by roasting the peppers as well.
 If you would rather not deal with the fuss, you can skip this step and saute them with the onion instead.